rdbcache/rdbcache.github.io/01_apis.md

 #### [3. /v1/getset/hash_key](#api-3)

-&nbsp;&nbsp;&nbsp;&nbsp;Get current value and set new value in redis and/or in database
+&nbsp;&nbsp;&nbsp;&nbsp;Get current value and set new value in redis and/or in database.

 #### [4. /v1/put/key](#api-4)